Meerathimothy/Cyber-Security/splunk.md

 • Use the search section in Splunk to analyze the firewall logs to findthe log of the above process and the exact IP from where the scan was performed.
 HINT: Use the “stats” command.

 • Analyze the log file and create an alert for any further similar activities.

+Here we have created scan.log file into the /var/log file .The nmap commands output is saved into the scan.log file by using nmapcommands>>nmap.log the nmap commands are nmap -o ,-sV,-A,finding host in subnet is performed. the the logs are forwarded into the enterprise.the name of the log file is usedto scan the log of nmap commands are done.

 ![image](https://github.com/Meerathimothy/Cyber-Security/assets/57287429/26bb4cf3-e027-48b9-ac13-fad8ae360602)